 Work from home jobs are out there, but you may find many of them involve using a phone.
 This may not work for you because of the “no background noise” rule online jobs you can do from home tend to come with.

 Guaranteeing no background noise when you have kids or pets at home may be impossible.
 But, you have lots of options for working from home anyway!

-Below is a list of almost every non-phone work at home job I've reviewed here, with two links for each listing.
-One link will take you to the review of that company, and the other will take you directly to the page you need to sign up.
+Below is a list of almost every non-phone work from home job I've reviewed here, with two links for each listing.
+One link will take you to the review of that company, and the other will take you to the page you need to sign up.

 If you are a fast and accurate typist who doesn't mind repetition, you might excel at data entry.